The Ways of God

 1. The possessing of his reins (Psalm 139:13)

-4. The reins evidently refer to the seat of the deepest emotions and affections of man
+3. The reins refer to the seat of the emotions and affections of man.

 2. The covering in the womb (Psalm 139:13; Psalm 22:10)